ishratumar/javascript30days-challenge/README.md

    # JavaScript 30-Day 5
    ## Flex Panels Gallery 💪
-    ✦The image will expand when you click on it and then shrink when you click it off.
+    ✦ The image will expand when you click on it and then shrink when you click it off.
-    ✦Today's lesson was about making a photo gallery
+    ✦ Today's lesson was about making a photo gallery
    ### ✍️My learnings from this project:
    - Primarily focused on CSS flex property.
    - Transitioned on **flex-grow** and **font-size** to expand images.